EnochPoon/Python-Course/public/lessons/lesson03.md

 Try running the program above by inputting a large number like `1055`.
 Then, try running the program again, but this time, input a smaller number like `5`.
 Compare the difference in output.

-<b class="important-note">Important Note:</b> The statements inside an `if` statement must be indented **in a consistent manner**.
+<b class="important-note" /> The statements inside an `if` statement must be indented **in a consistent manner**.
 You may use either spaces or tabs.
 Most people use one single tab.
 Either way, you must be consistent about it.

 ```python
 a = int(input())